nrwl/nx/docs/shared/nx-core.md

 Now let's modify `packages/complex/index.js` to include `require('@myorg/simple')`.
 If you run `nx test complex`, you will see an error saying that `@myorg/simple` cannot be resolved.

 This is expected.
-Nx analyzes your source to enable computation caching, it knows what projects are affected by your PR, but it **does not** change how your npm scripts run.
+Nx analyzes your source to enable computation caching, it knows what projects are affected by changes, but it **does not** change how your npm scripts run.
 Whatever tools you use in your npm scripts will run exactly as they would without Nx. **Nx Core doesn't replace your tools and doesn't change how they work.**